Willy Brandt (1913-1992) – German statesman and politician.

-In 1989, Brandt was an influential voice in calling for quick and total reunification – rather than a two step process.
-In 1989, he statement was widely quoted.
+In 1989, Brandt was an influential voice in calling for quick and total reunification – rather than a two-step process.
+In 1989, the statement was widely quoted.

 “Now grows together what belongs together,”

-Shortly after German reunification, Brandt died from colon cancel on 8 October, 1992 in Unkel.
+Shortly after German reunification, Brandt died from colon cancer on 8 October 1992 in Unkel.

 Willy Brandt – My Life in Politics